neomedia6989/docs-2/docs/troubleshooting/server/settings.md

 ### Recommended Collections to Pin and Order

 Below is a list of collections we recommend to pin to the Library Recommended and/or Home screens, as well as the recommended order for them.
-These collections are available in the default Plex Meta Manager configuration for each library.
+These collections are available in [our default Plex Meta Manager configuration](/troubleshooting/server/pmm) for each library.